Police Investigating Deadly Shooting In North Sacramento

-SACRAMENTO (CBS13) — Police are investigating a shooting in North Sacramento that left one person dead Monday afternoon.
+SACRAMENTO (CBS13) — Police are investigating a shooting in North Sacramento that left a man dead Monday afternoon.

+The shooting took place near Del Paso Boulevard and El Camino Avenue around 3:30 p.m., police said.
+In a release, the Sacramento Police Department said officers located an adult male with a life-threatening gunshot wound at the scene.
+Responding fire personnel declared the victim dead on the scene.

 #Breaking Sacramento Police investigating deadly shooting I’m behind Weinerschnitzel on Del Paso Blvd and El Camino Ave. pic.twitter.com/XzyNziNy3L